CuberYyc808/CuberYyc808.github.io/_pages/research.md

 <img src="../images/b-EMRI.png" alt="b-EMRI" width="600"/>

-B-EMRIs are hierarchical triple systems consisting of a supermassive bleck hole (SMBH) and two staller mass black holes.
+- B-EMRIs are hierarchical triple systems consisting of a supermassive bleck hole (SMBH) and two staller mass black holes.

+- We carried out a waveform model based on black hole perturbation theory and relativistic three-body dynamics.

-What's interesting is that the small binary could resonantly excite the quasi-normal modes of the SMBH leading to some distinguishable features.
+- What's interesting is that the small binary could resonantly excite the quasi-normal modes of the SMBH, leading to some distinguishable features.

 ![QNM_excitation_bEMRI](../images/QNM_excitation_bEMRI.png)